WillTheDeveloper/StudyPortal/README.md

 *Tick means it has been finished*

-- [ ] Timetable - Place for students to create there own timetable and keep track of what lessons they have.
+- [ ] Timetable - Place for students to create their own timetable and keep track of what lessons they have.
 - [ ] Assignments - This is where students can keep track of assignment work that they are doing.
 - [X] Dashboard - Overview of all the stats that matter to students.
 - [ ] Community - Place where students can talk to each other with posts and support each other.
-- [ ] Kanban - Students being able to have there own personalised kanban to track progress of work or other stuff.
+- [ ] Kanban - Students being able to have their own personalised kanban to track progress of work or other stuff.

-If you want to see what is happening in more detail then follow this link: https://github.com/users/WillTheDeveloper/projects/5
+If you want to see what is happening in more detail than follow this link: https://github.com/users/WillTheDeveloper/projects/5

 ## Feature suggestions

 - If you have the skills to build it yourself then you should create a pull request with it.
 If you need some information or anything that is database related then contact me directly.
-- If you would just like to suggest something then, create a discussions page and we can look into implementing it.
+- If you would just like to suggest something then, create a discussions page, and we can look into implementing it.

 ## Contribute to Study Portal